 Animal Lovers Only!

 We feel it is very important to stipulate that our helpers need to be animal lovers.
-We have a lot of former street dogs to care for.
+We have former street dogs to care for.
 Some are handicapped, and some may need medical attention.
-We are also guardians of two pigs, a horse, four chickens, a goat and a cat.
+We are also guardians of one pig, a horse, two goats, four cats and two water buffalos.
 They all need time and care, and we strive to put their needs before ours.
 You may also may be called upon to assist animals in need within the community.
+There will be lots of animals around you a great deal of the time!
 People who are indifferent toward animals would not be a good fit here.

 Chemicals, tobacco, alcohol, animal food products

 This is a completely organic farm.
 We do not use chemical pesticides, nor do we use personal care products that can damage the environment.
 We do not cook with oil.
 We do our best to have the smallest environmental impact possible.
+We make our own soaps.
+We do not use commercial cleaning solvents.
 Absolutely no smoking, drugs, animal food products or alcohol permitted on the property.
 If smoking, drugs, or inebriation is part of your lifestyle, this is not the place for you.

 Necessity: a “Plan B”